ThirtySix361/bip39-seeder/README.md

 hybrid inner copper evolve current gun globe address harbor junk final lab 897 932 384 626 433 832 795 28 841 971 693 993
 ```
-so the valid word would be "lab"
+so the valid last word would be "lab" <br>
-you can verify by enter those 12 words like:
+you can verify this by entering those 12 words like:
 ```
 hybrid inner copper evolve current gun globe address harbor junk final lab
 ```